karthikeyan-ramasubramanian/tech-magazine/wp-content/plugins/popup-maker/readme.txt

 = v1.16.5 - 04/04/2022 =

 * Improvement: Add precautionary escaping of some generated outputs.
+Shout out to [@roelvb79](https://twitter.com/roelvb79) for the report.
 * Improvement: Remove leftover console logging code.
 * Fix: Typo in admin template rendering for cookie editor.